freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-backglass/3-import-into-unity.md

 ![Material applied](unity-material-applied.png)

+Voilà!

 To test the thickness mask, place a light source behind the backglass and move it around:

 ![Moving light](unity-backglass-light-source.webp)

+Finally, in the *Hierarchy* window, move the *Backglass* game object from the root into your table structure.
+Best practice is to create a `Back Box` parent where you keep all your game objects that are part of the back box.

 Congratulations!
 You have now made a backglass that will transmit light through the color overlay and block light in any of the masked area.